 - The airbag deploys too late during a collision

 - The airbag deploys in a non-collision situation.

 The result of an airbag malfunction is either lack of protection in a collision or injuries from the impact of the airbag.
 If a driver’s airbag deploys, the driver may lose control of the vehicle and suffer common car accident injuries in addition to harm from the airbag.

-The more likely injuries caused by an inflating airbag are:
+The most likely types of injuries caused by an inflating airbag include:

 - Blunt force trauma, including fractures, to the face, skull, ribs, spine, arms, wrists, and hands

 - Concussions and more severe traumatic brain injury

 - Contusions, abrasions, and lacerations to the upper portion of the body, including face, arms, and chest

 - Hearing loss